aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/construction_industry/README.md

   - firmware support on Whatsapp and Telegram for the major revision hardware , i.e., all minor revisions included
   - support on WhatsApp and Telegram how to do firmware download to the PCB

-Is quite simple, to gain access click on any of the sponsorship buttons available on this page (top menu, or bottom of the page) and transfer a one time fee listed for a specific private PCB repository.
+Is quite simple, to gain access send a message on WhatsApp/Telegram with a request for the number of users and usage type (commercial/non-comemrcial).
+Next click on any of the sponsorship buttons available on this page (top menu, or bottom of the page) and transfer a one time fee listed for a specific private PCB repository.
 Don't forget to include the name of the PCB Design you want access to.

 If you have done so, and still cannot access , send me an email at mtpsilva@gmail.com or alternatively send me a message on whatsApp or Telegram.